Facet disease risk factors

 - Physical therapy

-Contact Laser Spine Institute today if you’d like more information on facet disease, its risk factors, prevention techniques, and treatment options.
-We’ll be happy to provide you with valuable information and a free review your CT scan or MRI.
+Contact Laser Spine Institute today if you’d like more information on facet disease, its risk factors, prevention techniques and treatment options.
+We’ll be happy to provide you with a no-cost MRI review* to see if you are a potential candidate for a minimally invasive procedure.